-Candidates must satisfy the entry requirements and comply with the registration and payment requirements stated in the "Notes for Persons Entering for the Assessment" for the stipulated school year, as accessible on the Education Bureau (EDB) website (www.edb.gov.hk/cla).
+Candidates must satisfy the entry requirements and comply with the registration and payment requirements stated in the "Notes for Applicants" for the stipulated school year, as accessible on the Education Bureau (EDB) website (www.edb.gov.hk/cla).

 Participating candidates are assessed in their use of classroom language.
 Please refer to the respective sections for details on the requirements of the CLAE, the assessment procedures, and the specific language skill areas to be assessed.